1activegeek/druva_insync-docker/README.md

 # Druva inSync Docker container
 A simple [Druva inSync](https://www.druva.com) container for Docker testing

 *Please note, this container will not allow full fledged use or access to a Druva inSync instance.
-This will simply afford you a simple containerized client for testing purposes.*
+This will simply afford you a simple containerized client for testing purposes with your own Druva inSync instance.*

 ## Example Usage
 ```